Pwn2Own: 2020

 A new edition of the Pwn2Own contest took place on January 21–23, 2020, in Miami at the S4 conference, with industrial control system and SCADA targets only.
-Contestants were awarded more than $250,000 over the three day event as hackers demonstrated a multiple exploits in many leading ICS platforms.
+Contestants were awarded more than $250,000 over the three-day event as hackers demonstrated a multiple exploits in many leading ICS platforms.
 Steven Seeley and Chris Anastasio, a hacker duo calling themselves Team Incite, were awarded the title of Master of Pwn with winnings of $80,000 and 92.5 Master of Pwn points.
 Overall, the contest had 14 winning demonstrations, nine partial wins due to bug collisions, and two failed entries.

 The spring edition of Pwn2Own 2020 occurred on March 18–19, 2020.
 Tesla again returned as a sponsor and had a Model 3 as an available target.
 Due to COVID-19, the conference moved to a virtual event.
 The Zero Day Initiative decided to allow remote participation.
 This allowed researchers to send their exploits to the program prior to the event.
 ZDI researchers then ran the exploits from their homes and recorded the screen as well as the Zoom call with the contestant.
 The contest saw six successful demonstrations and awarded $270,000 over the two-day event while purchasing 13 unique bugs in Adobe Reader, Apple Safari and macOS, Microsoft Windows, and Oracle VirtualBox.
 The duo of Amat Cama and Richard Zhu (Team Fluoroacetate) was crowned Master of Pwn with earnings of $90,000.

 The fall edition on Pwn2Own, normally referred to as Pwn2Own Tokyo, was held on November 5–7, 2020.
 With the lockdown from COVID-19 continuing, the contest was again held virtually and titled Pwn2Own Tokyo (Live From Toronto).
 ZDI researchers in Toronto ran the event, with others connecting from home.
-This contest also saw the inclusion of storage area network (SAN) servers as a target.
 The event had eight winning entries, nine partial wins due to bug collisions, and two failed attempts.
-Overall, the contest awarded $136,500 for 23 unique bugs.
-The Flashback Team (Pedro Ribeiro and Radek Domanski) earned the Master of Pwn title with two successful Wide Area Network (WAN) router exploits.
+Prizes totalling $136,500 were awarded for 23 unique bugs.
+The Flashback Team (Pedro Ribeiro and Radek Domanski) earned the Master of Pwn title for their Wide Area Network (WAN) router exploits.

 2021

 On April 6–8, 2021, the Pwn2Own contest took place in Austin and virtually.
 This year's event expanded by adding the Enterprise Communications category, which includes Microsoft Teams and Zoom Messenger.
 The first day of the contest saw Apple Safari, Microsoft Exchange, Microsoft Teams, Windows 10, and Ubuntu all compromised.
 Zoom Messenger was compromised on the second day of the contest with a zero-click exploit.
 Parallels Desktop, Google Chrome, and Microsoft Edge were also successfully exploited during the contest.
 Over US$1,200,000 was awarded for 23 unique 0-days.
-Master of Pwn was a three-way tie between Team DEVCORE, OV, and the team of Daan Keuper & Thijs Alkemade.
-This year's contest also saw the first ever female participant, Alisa Esage.
+Master of Pwn was a three-way tie between Team DEVCORE, OV, and the team of Daan Keuper and Thijs Alkemade.